visuals set your mood

 Visuals set your mood.

-Visuals are fundamental to human psychology and have been one of the most powerful drivers of social progress throughout history.
-Their importance comes from deep cognitive, emotional, and cultural mechanisms that shape how we understand the world and how societies evolve.
+Visuals are fundamental to human psychology, progress, and civilization.
+It has been one of the most powerful drivers of social progress throughout history.
+Their importance comes from deep cognitive, emotional, and cultural mechanisms and experiences that shape how we understand the world and how societies evolve.

 Why Visuals Matter in Human Psychology